-The Centre for Research and Development (Arts), or CRD, oversees and supports the rich research culture at the University of Brighton's Faculty of Arts: visit our Research home page for further information.
+The Centre for Research and Development (Arts), or CRD, manages and supports the rich research culture at the University of Brighton's College of Arts and Humanities, working across creative and performing arts, architecture, design, media and the humanities: visit our Research home page for further information about our research work.

 Established in 1998, the CRD is among the UK’s leading centres for high quality interdisciplinary research in the arts, design and humanities.
 Its key objective is to lead and enhance the Faculty's research culture, and it is designed to bring together its research communities.
 The CRD’s functions include: